 Your odds of dying by age

-Most Australian men and women die when they are 85 and older, but it's men who are likely to die younger.
+- Most (27.12%) Australian men and women die when they are 85 and older.

-Probability of death by age
+Odds of dying by age

 |Age group||Male odds of dying||Female odds of dying||Overall|